kubeflow/pipelines/backend/api/README.md

 Set environment variable `API_VERSION` to the version that you want to generate.
 We use `v1beta1` as example here.

+Use `make generate` command to generate clients using a pre-built api-generator image:
 ```bash
 API_VERSION="v1beta1" make generate
 ```

-For local developments, use
+For local developments, you may want to build api-generator image locally.
+Use 'make generate-from-scratch':
 ```bash
 API_VERSION="v1beta1" make generate-from-scratch
 ```
-This generate clients starting by building api-generator image locally.

 Code will be generated in: